+What is an argument?
 In the Argument Clinic, a sketch from Monty Python’s Flying Circus, an absurdist comedy series, a man pays for a five-minute argument.
 The customer goes to a room where a man behind a desk hurls abuse at him.
-The customer interrupts saying he paid for a five-minute argument, and this is… Continue reading The art of persuasion 2: How to argue”
+The customer interrupts saying he paid for a five-minute argument, and this is… Continue reading The art of persuasion 2: How to argue

 Why should readers read your book?
 Every business book has a value proposition.
 Writing a one-sentence reply will help clarify your thinking.
 Most of us form opinions quickly.
 And this is true when it comes to business book titles and introductions.
 First impressions count.

 You can’t acquire confidence by reading about it.
 You become confident by doing.
 Before you succeed you may have to fail for a while.
 You need a safe place in which to practice and get constructive feedback.
 It’s all very well to “say” step out of your comfort zone, but each one of us is… Continue reading Speaking with confidence